 Hope College operates in a continuous improvement cycle for the benefit of our students by assessing student learning outcomes and making improvements based on results.

-Student learning from across their program courses, general education courses and cocurricular experiences leads our students to four common learning outcomes.
+Student learning from across their program courses, general education courses and cocurricular experiences leads our students to five common learning outcomes.
 These common learning outcomes are the skills and knowledge students will have achieved when they complete their Hope College degree.
 The overarching student outcome is our mission “to educate students for lives of leadership and service in a global society through academic and co-curricular programs of recognized excellence in the liberal arts and in the context of the historic Christian faith.”
 Assessment of learning at all levels assures students achieve these outcomes.